Starting a business

 Learning how to market and sell your product comes next.

 Help to develop your business idea, along with a range of practical advice, can be found from state and local government departments, often online.
+There are also many online courses that may be of help.

 Seeking help and advice will save you time, heartache and money.
 I learned this the hard way.
 If you can find a knowledgeable mentor, even better.